sil123456/Atmosphere-Monitoring-System-Developer/README.md

 # Atmosphere-Monitoring-System-Developer

 • Designed an IoT based weather monitoring system using Python on Raspberry Pi.
-Able to constantly capture data about the current local temperature and humidity using a DHT sensor.
+Able to constantly capture data about the current local temperature and humidity using a DHT sensor.<br>
-• Sensed temperature and humidity approximately every 1 minute, generated the averages of both quantities hourly and displayed on LCD.
+• Sensed temperature and humidity approximately every 1 minute, generated the averages of both quantities hourly and displayed on LCD.<br>
 • Virtualized sprinkling hourly through LED and connected over the Internet once per hour to extract the CIMIS data from nearby stations